 Where to Find Extra Help: College is hard, and some students need extra help.
 In this section, you would add information about where students are able to get extra help for your course.
-On main campus, we have the Evans Library, Math Advancement Center, The Academic Support Center, The Writer’s Den, and other resources available to students.
+On the main campus of Florida Tech, we have the Evans Library, Math Advancement Center, The Academic Support Center, The Writer’s Den, and other resources available to students.
 In this section, you would add information about where students are able to get extra help for your course.

 Attendance Policy: The Faculty Handbook requires this section in all syllabi.
 Some students will hold you to your attendance policies.
 Be explicit.

 Academic Honesty: The Faculty Handbook requires this section in all syllabi.
 The university has a well-established policy in the Florida Tech Student Handbook.
 Our recommendation is that you link to it.
-You can find it at https://www.fit.edu/policies/student-handbook/standards-and-policies/academic-honesty/ You may also want to add your own two cents about academic honesty.
+You may also want to add your own two cents about academic honesty.
 Just remember, the university frowns on the public flogging of students, even those who are less than honest in class.

 Title IX: All syllabi are recommended to include the Title IX policy information.
 This information includes clarifications about sexual discrimination, misconduct, and ways to report such issues.
-Here is a link to the university's Title IX policy: https://www.fit.edu/policies/title-ix/ and here is the statement to be included on your syllabi:
+Here is a link to the university's Title IX policy and here is the statement to be included on your syllabi: